shikhar321/TEST/README.md

 6. MySQL (An RDBMS that uses SQL)

 ## Steps to run the project in your machine
-1. Download and install XAMPP in your machine
+1. Download and install XAMPP in your machine.
-2. Clone or download the repository
+2. Clone or download the repository.
 3. Extract all the files and move it to the 'htdocs' folder of your XAMPP directory.
 4. Make a new folder 'project' in the 'htdocs' folder of your XAMPP directory.
 Extract all the files and move it to this folder.
 6. Start the Apache and Mysql in your XAMPP control panel.
 7. Click on Admin button in the Mysql Module.
-Alternatively you can open your web browser and type 'http://localhost/phpmyadmin/'
+Alternatively you can open your web browser and type 'http://localhost/phpmyadmin/'.

 ### Database Creation Instruction

-9. In phpmyadmin page, create a new database from the left panel and name it as 'project'.
+8. In phpmyadmin page, create a new database from the left panel and name it as 'project'.

 #### Creating Table "users":
-11. In this 'project' database, click on "New" button.
+9. In this 'project' database, click on "New" button.
-12. On the navigation bar click on SQL, paste the following SQL commands and click on Go.
+10. On the navigation bar click on SQL, paste the following SQL commands and click on Go.

 `````````````````````````````````````````````````````
 CREATE TABLE `users` (